admitted we were powerless in the face of our blind loyalty

 Describe some of America’s behaviors that indicate we are operating in a dysfunctional manner and need help.

 Eighty-six and a half years after declaring that “… all men are created equal, that they are endowed by their Creator with certain unalienable rights, that among these are Life, Liberty and the pursuit of Happiness …” the Emancipation Proclamation finally made slavery illegal.
-It took another hundred years for blacks to actually achieve that equality so grandly proclaimed by our founding fathers.
+It took another hundred years for blacks to actually begin to achieve that equality so grandly proclaimed by our founding fathers.
 We are now working on gaining the same rights for our homosexual and transgendered citizens.

 Sixty years after declaring our government “of the people and by the people,” women finally got the right to vote in elections and to run for office.
 We said the words without understanding their meaning.
 It is noteworthy that these advances in freedom and democracy were opposed by most Christians.